microsoft/0xDeCA10B/demo/README.md

 ```

 (Microsoft Devs) To update the production website, see the instructions at the top of [service.Dockerfile](./service.Dockerfile).

-## Troubleshooting Setup
-If you have problems running the setup steps related to node-gyp, then you might need to set Python 2.7 to be your default.
-Recommendation: Set up a Python 2.7 Conda environment and activate it.

 ## Update
 To update dependencies after already setting up: